databendlabs/databend/docs/doc/15-sql-functions/40-string-functions/split_part.md

 --------------------------------------------------------------------------+
 Log message goes here                                                     |

--- SPLIT_PART returns NULL as the specified part does not exist at all.
+-- SPLIT_PART returns an empty string as the specified part does not exist at all.
 SELECT SPLIT_PART('2023-10-19 15:30:45   INFO   Log message goes here', '   ', 4);

 split_part('2023-10-19 15:30:45   info   log message goes here', '   ', 4)|